 However, it didn’t last as Ibrahimovic’s ego couldn’t handle Lionel Messi’s prominence in the side and his form suffered after the winter break.
 Barring a superb showing away to Arsenal where he scored twice, there was none of the magic glimpsed in the early days of his time in Catalunya.

 However, he still scored nine times including the aforementioned brace against Arsenal and he had peppered game-winning goals all through the season and in a title race that ended 99 points to 96, those were crucial; none moreso than Zlatan’s stunning left-footed volley to win the first Clasiso of the season.
 So while it was a middling season, there was still plenty of quality packed into that short period.

 Gabriel Jesus joined Manchester City halfway through Pep Guardiola’s first season in Manchester and instantly looked like his understanding of the Catalan’s system would see him usurp Sergio Aguero as the star striker even though he wasn’t as relentless a goalscorer.

-Despite an impressive 82 goals in 196 games, including a few crucial strikes like away to Real Madrid, or that last-minute winner to clinch the 100-point season in 2017/18, that never quite came to pass.
-Nevertheless, Jesus has still been a fundamental part of all City’s successes under Guardiola which includes three EFL Cups, one FA Cup and three Premier League titles.
+Despite an impressive 95 goals in 236 games, including a few crucial strikes like away to Real Madrid in 2020, or that last-minute winner to clinch the 100-point season in 2017/18, that never quite came to pass.
+Nevertheless, Jesus has still been a fundamental part of all City’s successes under Guardiola.

 2. David Villa